 John Durocher - 2021 Macknight Early Career Innovative Educator Award Winner

 We would also like to make a special mention to John Durocher, winner of this year's Macknight Early Career Innovative Educator Award.
 John is an Associate Professor of Health Studies at Purdue University Northwest, who incorporates a wide variety of physiological equipment into his lessons to engage his students in their learning.
-We look forward to sharing more about his award-winning teaching with you soon!

 Looking to incorporate hands-on learning into your physiology labs?